 Vibration isn't intense enough for some users, even on the highest setting.

 Intense vibration targets deeper areas of muscle tissue.
 Choice of four modes to align with specific needs.
 Powerful, long-lasting, rechargeable lithium-ion batteries.
-Auto turnoff after 10 min.
-LED indicator lights display levels/power.
+Auto turnoff after 10 minutes.
+LED indicator lights display levels and power.